-The school was destroyed alongside the castle after the battle, but has been rebuilt, to the last detail, thanks to some blueprints that were recovered.
-It now rests on top of a hill overlooking the whole of Aizuwakamatsu, and the view from what used to be the astronomical is quite impressive.
-But I forgot to take a photograph.
-Sorry about that.
+Nisshin-kan was destroyed alongside the castle after the Boshin War, but has been rebuilt, to the last detail, based on surviving blueprints.
+It now stands on a hill overlooking the whole of Aizu Wakamatsu.

-Those that did had to commute to the school every day, excel in their training and obey the seven rules of conduct:
+Students had to commute to school every day, excel in their training and obey the seven rules of conduct:

 - We must never disobey our superiors.